Licensed physical therapists may perform a variety of services, including:

 A physical therapist may not delegate intramuscular needling and must remain in constant attendance of the patient during the procedure.
 If a physical therapist intends to perform intramuscular needling on a patient who the physical therapist knows is being treated by an acupuncturist or acupuncture and Eastern Medicine Practitioner for the same diagnosis, the physical therapist must make reasonable efforts to coordinate patient care with the practitioner to prevent conflict or duplicate services.
-Intramuscular needling may not be administered as a stand-alone treatment within a physical therapy care plan.

 All patients receiving intramuscular needling from a physical therapist must sign an informed consent form that includes:

 (In support) This bill has been introduced a number of times and the goal of this bill is to address a crisis of pain.
 Intramuscular needling is a technique intended to address pain and movement impairments.
 A lot of work has been done to address the opioid crisis and this is another option to treat pain.
 The proposed training required by the bill is two to three times what other states require and is built on the model used by the United States Armed Forces model.

 The sunrise review suggested a number of changes that are reflected in this bill including increasing the required training.
 When the Department of Health performs a sunrise review, they ask four questions: is there a need, is it safe, is it effective, and is it cost effective?
 The answer to all of these questions was yes.
 Hundreds to thousands of studies support the use of dry needling by physical therapists and show that there a no widespread reports of adverse effects.